-Currently, two doses of COVID-19 vaccine are required, separated by 21 or 28 days are required (as specified by the manufacturer).
+For Pfizer and Moderna, two doses of COVID-19 vaccine are required, separated by 21 or 28 days are required (as specified by the manufacturer).

 The COVID-19 vaccines aren’t interchangeable; recipients must receive the vaccine made by the same manufacturer for each dose.
-In the future, it’s expected that additional manufacturers and guidelines will be available, including the potential for single-dose vaccines.

 How long will protection last following vaccination?